|Continuous, Regional Methane Emissions Estimates in Northern Pennsylvania Gas Fields Using Atmospheric Inversions

-Researchers have begun to construct spatially resolved methane emission estimates from livestock farming based on agricultural data provided by Penn State’s College of Agriculture.
+Researchers constructed spatially resolved methane emission estimates from livestock farming based on agricultural data provided by Penn State’s College of Agriculture.

 The Weather Research and Forecasting - Four Dimensional Data Assimilation (WRF-FDDA) atmospheric modeling system has been configured for the network design.
 The initial methane emissions inventory has been created at 1 km resolution and coupled to the WRF-FDDA system.
 The modeling system will be used to optimize the locations of the four tower-based methane sensors.

 Current Status (November 2016)